Deep-Symmetry/java-beat-control-example/README.md

     mvn package

-This will produce an “überjar” containing the project code along with all required dependencies called something like `target/java-beat-control-example-0.1.0-jar-with-dependencies.jar`.
-To play with it, you might want to rename it to something more concise like `jbce.jar`.
-Then you can run it like this:
+This will produce an “überjar” containing the project code along with all required dependencies, in the file `target/jcbe-jar-with-dependencies.jar`.
+You can run it like this:

-    java -jar jbce.jar
+    java -jar target/jbce-jar-with-dependencies.jar

 You can also pass command-line options after the jar file name, just like Open Beat Control (in fact, a large part of the example code involves how to handle